AurumnPegasus/Text-Summariser/README.md

 * If you want individual accuracies for any article, you can uncomment line number 63 in the same file.
 * It is advised then to redirect to a new file as `python accuracy.py > output.txt` to enable better formatting.

+## Initial Results
+For _Method I_ we got an accuracy of 74.2%
+For _Method II_ we got an accuracy of 80.5%

+## Methods of Evaluation

+The evaulation was done based on the Rouge method proposed by Chin-Yew Lin.
+For this project, since the summarization has been extractive, only Rouge-I has been used.
+To generate the gold standard for the summaries, the annotation was done manually.
+For any given article, the annotators were asked to pick the most important sentences.
+The only rule was that the number of sentences they could choose was equal to **0.3N** where **N** was the number of sentences in the initial article.

+## Human Evaluators

+We thank the following for creating the gold standard summaries:

+* Abhinav
+* Trisha
+* Yash
+* Eshika
+* Vidushi
+* Shashwat
+* Shubhankar

 ## How to Contribute

 * Fork this repository